 It is important to understand you may still overdraw your account even though the available balance appears to show there are sufficient funds to cover a transaction that you want to make.
 This is because your available balance may not reflect all your outstanding checks and automatic bill payments that you have authorized (or other outstanding transactions) that have not yet posted to your account.

-Transactions may not be processed in the order in which they occurred and the order in which transactions are received and processed may impact the total amount of fees incurred.
+Transactions may not be processed in the order in which they occurred and the order in which transactions are received and processed may impact the total amount of service charges incurred.
 There are many ways transactions are presented for payment by merchants and we are not necessarily in control of when transactions are received.
 We may receive multiple deposit and withdrawal transactions on your account in many different forms throughout each business day.
-This means you may be charged more than one fee if we pay multiple transactions when your account is overdrawn.
+This means you may be charged more than one service charge if we pay multiple transactions when your account is overdrawn.
 There is no limit on the total fees we can charge you for overdrawing your account.

 Each item that overdraws your checking account will be charged an Overdraft Privilege Fee of $15.00 per item if the resulting negative account balance is $10.00 or less or $32.00 per item if the resulting negative account balance is more than $10.00.
 There is no limit to the total fees that we may charge you for overdrawing your account.